Horizontal-org/Tella-Android/README.md

 In challenging environments, with limited or no internet connectivity or in the face of repression, Tella is an app that makes it easier and safer to document human rights violations and collect data.
 Tella is available Android and iOS.

-More information about how to get Tella --including user guides-- can be found on our [documentation platfrom] (https://docs.tella-app.org/).
+More information about how to get Tella --including user guides-- can be found on our [documentation platfrom](https://docs.tella-app.org/).

 | [![Camouflage](docs/camouflage.gif)](https://tella-app.org/)  | [![Encrypting](docs/encrypting.gif)](https://tella-app.org/) | [![Offline data collection](docs/data_collection.gif)](https://tella-app.org/) |
 |:---:|:---:|:---:|